-Also, read the detailed SBI PO syllabus that will help you in the thorough preparation of the SBI PO exam.
+Also, read the detailed SBI PO syllabus that will help you in the thorough preparation for the SBI PO exam.

-Topic Wise Strategy to Prepare Reasoning for SBI PO
+Topic Wise Strategy for Reasoning Preparation of SBI PO

 How to prepare - Keep yourself updated with all the new trends, and practice as much as you can.
 Try at least 200 questions on Coding-decoding (from all variations).